 This might get you questioning “Is Athens safe?” and don’t get me wrong, it is generally safe but you don’t want to turn a blind eye to what still goes on!

 One of the sly ways foreigners get scammed is by getting a higher bill than what was on the menu.
 Some people will invite you into their restaurant and the prices will look reasonable on the menu until…

 …they give you the bill and it’s way higher than it’s supposed to be.
 This kind of thing happens in the main tourist areas like Monastiraki and Syntagma Square.
 It’s hard to distinguish whether this is going to happen beforehand so just beware and double-check before sitting down.

 Be aware that mistakes also do happen!
 It’s not always going to be higher on purpose – they might’ve added something extra that you didn’t actually order.
 That’s totally normal and happens everywhere!
-The difference is when they make you pay the higher bill even though there is no way that you could have to spend that much.
+The difference is when they make you pay the higher bill even though there is no way that you could have to spent that much.